Sophie Zhang (whistleblower): Facebook criticisms

-Zhang argues that Facebook is not acting out of malice, but rather in slapdash, haphazard, and concerned with self preservation and public relations.

 Reaction to Frances Haugen

 Zhang has expressed support for another Facebook whistleblower, Frances Haugen, who shared internal company documents with The Wall Street Journal and on October 5, 2021, testified before the United States Senate Commerce Committee's Sub-Committee on Consumer Protection, Product Safety, and Data Security.
 On October 12, 2021, Zhang told CNN she has shared documents about Facebook with a United States law enforcement agency, and that she is available to testify before Congress and is encouraged by the bipartisan support for congressional action after Haugen's testimony.

 British Parliament testimony

 On October 14, 2021, it was announced Zhang would testify before the British Parliament on October 18, 2021, about "her work as a data scientist for the Facebook Site Integrity fake engagement team, dealing with bot accounts, often operated by government backed agencies in countries such as Russia," according to Damian Collins, the chair of the British Parliament Online Safety Bill committee.

-October 18th, Zhang testified to the British Parliament, the hearing went via video conference and was mostly filled with members working on a bill to tackle harmful online contents.
-Zhang stated that :
+On October 18, Zhang testified to the British Parliament.
+The hearing was via video conference and was mostly filled with members working on a bill to tackle harmful online contents.
+Zhang stated that: